Amma Vandhachu: Plot

 Nandakumar, a medical representative, is a bachelor and lives alone in Bombay.
 He starts to meet the smart and quick-tempered woman Nandini in various situations.
-Nandini sells detergent soap door to door, she lives with her father, a retired teacher.
-Nandakumar wants to get married as soon as possible, so he tries to seduce the bubbly Nandini.
-They both fall in love with each other.
-Even Nandini's father accepts for their marriage.
+Nandini sells detergent soap door to door and lives with her father, a retired teacher.
+Nandakumar, who wants to get married as soon as possible, tries to seduce the bubbly Nandini and they fall in love.
+Even Nandini's father accepts their marriage.
 Everything goes well until the arrival of Vimala, a four-year girl.
 She introduces herself to Nandini as Vimala Nandakumar and she says that Nandakumar is her father.
 Nandini, with a broken heart, leaves the city with her father.
 What transpires later forms the crux of the story.